SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 In this step we will be configuring the yaml required for HAProxy Collection.

-Path of the log file configured to capture haproxy logs is needed to be given here.
+The path of the log file configured to capture haproxy logs is needed to be given here.

 The files are typically located in `/var/log/haproxy*.log`.
 If you're using a customized path, check the haproxy.conf file for this information.
 You can add any custom fields which you want to tag along with the data ingested in sumo.